-Here are 5 HR trends you should hop on to ensure your workplace is well-equipped to handle the new needs in the 2021 pandemic.
+Here are five HR trends you should jump on to ensure your workplace is well-equipped to handle the new needs of the 2021 pandemic.

-78% percent of participants in an American Psychological Association survey of 3,409 adults said the pandemic was a significant source of stress.
-Workers are feeling burned out, and cite multiple stressors, including the lack of separation between work and home, unmanageable workloads, and worries over job security.
+78% of participants in an American Psychological Association survey of 3,409 adults said the pandemic was a significant source of stress.
+Workers are feeling burned out and cite multiple stressors, including the lack of separation between work and home, unmanageable workloads, and worries over job security.

-David Rodriquez, EVP and Chief Human Resource Officer of Marriott, reminds us that “choosing an employer is a lifestyle choice, just as where you live; your employer should add to the quality of your personal and professional life and employers need to design well-being into the work itself.”
+David Rodriquez, EVP and Chief Human Resource Officer of Marriott, reminds us that “choosing an employer is a lifestyle choice, just like where you live; your employer should add to the quality of your personal and professional life; and employers need to design well-being into the work itself.”

-A growing number of Future Workplace member companies have also started to train and certify their entire global learning team in how to design and facilitate virtual training sessions.
+A growing number of Future Workplace member companies have also started to train and certify their entire global learning team on how to design and facilitate virtual training sessions.

-This is much needed as SHRM (Society for Human Resource Management Research) finds 34% of organizations did not have an emergency cross functional preparedness plan prior to Covid-19 pandemic.
+This is much needed as SHRM (Society for Human Resource Management Research) finds 34% of organizations did not have an emergency cross-functional preparedness plan prior to the COVID-19 pandemic.

 In addition to Future Workplace’s research, Conference Board of Canada research found that 4 out of 10 respondents reported more mental health problems in their organizations since the coronavirus.